 Xerox AltaLink C8070

 If there is no “Hard Drive” section, you can be fairly sure your device is hard drive free.
 I say fairly sure because I am unfamiliar with every manufacturer and the information they include in their datasheets.
 I have not run into one yet that hasn’t included this section if their device has a hard drive installed, but I cannot say for sure that this will always be the case.
 If you want to be sure, you should contact the manufacturer directly.

-The Difference Between Memory and Hard Drive
+The Difference Between Memory and Hard Drive:

 One thing to keep in mind when reviewing a datasheet is the difference between ‘memory’ and ‘hard drive’.